-Pectus excavatum, sometimes called “funnel chest,” is an abnormal developmental of the ribcage where the breastbone grows inward.
+Pectus excavatum, sometimes called funnel chest, is an abnormal development of the rib cage where the breastbone grows inward.
 The causes of pectus excavatum aren’t completely clear.
-It’s not preventable, but it can be treated.
-One of the ways to treat it is as simple as this: exercise.
+It’s not preventable but it can be treated.
+One of the ways to treat it is through exercise.

 However, exercise might not exactly sound easy since pectus excavatum can cause:

 - chest pain